 Based in Scotland, Malcolm MacGregor has worked as a landscape and documentary photographer, travelling the world for 20 years.
-His most recent work is a book about the Namib Desert entitled 'The Namib' details of which will shortly be posted here.
+His most recent work is a book about the Namib Desert entitled 'The Namib'.
+Details are here.

 For me, photography is about life.
 As soon as I have a camera in my hand, I am paying attention, looking closely at people, things, or the landscape.
 Photography gives us the chance to say something about the world we live in.

 My genre is wilderness, searching out aspects of nature that are off the beaten track.
 Photography has taken me from mountains, to deserts, to war zones.
 I have travelled extensively, from Oman to Iceland, from Afghanistan to Africa.
 Closer to home I have a portfolio of Scotland's castles and gardens.